 Note: Currently, custom keywords within the FCS file that don't appear within the file name or the sample name are not accessible for searching to assign groups.

+It is essential to set up the scales correctly before the runs.
 Scales affect CITRUS results because CITRUS analyzes data in scaled format.
-If uncertain about the quality of scaling in the Experiment, validate that scaling looks appropriate ahead of time to avoid artifacts in the analysis.
+If uncertain about the quality of scaling in the experiment, validate that scaling looks appropriate ahead of time to avoid artifacts in the analysis.
 CITRUS is not affected by the minimum or maximum setting of the scales.
 The only thing that matters is the scale argument in the case of arcsinh scales.
+Please refer to the scaling support article and the blog post on how to scale cytometry data effectively for more details.

 The selection(s) for association model determine the statistical methods used to discover stratifying signatures from clustered data features that explain differences between sample groups.
 There are three options: